dbasedow/prospecter/docs/schema-config.md

 If you implement your own Analyzer your make() method will receive the option object during startup.

+**format**

+For DateTime fields you can specify in what format dates will be represented.
+The default is ISO8601 but you can specify any string that can be interpreted by Java's SimpleDateFormat.

 Persistence
 -----------
 The persistence settings tell Prospecter where to store your queries.
 At the moment there is only MapDB available as a